Club: Stade de Reims | Opening: 2008 | Capacity: 21,684 seats

 The new Stade Auguste Delaune got built at the site of the old stadium with the same name, and over a period of four years the old stadium got gradually demolished and replaced by new stands.

-The completed Stade Auguste Delaune officially opened on the 5th of December 2008 with a match between Reims and Lens.
+The completed Stade Auguste Delaune officially opened on 5 December 2008 with a match between Reims and Lens.

 Stade Auguste Delaune is located just south-west of the city centre of Reims, with only the river Vesle and A4 motorway separating the two.